 Acquire Land for Development.
 The Company believes that development of well-positioned office buildings and R&D properties is currently or will be justified in many of the submarkets in which the Company has a presence.
 The Company believes in acquiring land in response to market conditions that allow for the development of such land in the relatively near term.
-Over its 27 year history, the Company has established a successful record of carefully timing land acquisitions in submarkets where the Company can become a market leader in establishing rent and other business terms.
-The Company has been particularly successful at acquiring sites or options to purchase sites that need governmental approvals before the commencement of development and thereby adding value through its development expertise.

 Acquire Existing Underperforming Assets.
 The Company has actively pursued and continues to pursue opportunities to acquire existing buildings that, while currently generating income, are either underperforming the market due to poor management or are currently leased below market with anticipated roll-over of space.
 These opportunities may include the acquisition of entire portfolios of properties, including large portfolios that have the potential to alter significantly the capital structure of the Company.
-The Company is well-positioned to identify and acquire existing, underperforming properties for competitive prices and to add significant additional value to such properties through its effective marketing strategies and responsive property management program.

 Acquire Assets from Institutions or Individuals.
 The Company believes that due to its size, management strength and reputation it will be in an advantageous position to acquire portfolios of assets or individual properties from institutions or individuals seeking to convert their ownership on a property level basis to the ownership of equity in a diversified real estate operating company that offers liquidity through access to the public equity markets.
 In addition, the Company may pursue mergers with and acquisitions of compatible real estate firms.
 The ability to offer OP Units to sellers who would otherwise recognize a gain upon a sale of assets for cash or common stock may facilitate this type of transaction on a tax-efficient basis.
 The Company is currently in discussions with certain institutional investors to acquire certain of their portfolio properties, but no assurances can be given that the Company will purchase any of such properties.